Eytor/Edit-Thor/README.md

   * Users can change the theme of the editor.
   * Users can filter their projects by their own projects and projects shared with them.
 The default view is all projects.
   * A help page is available with instructions for the most common procedures.
+  * Syntax highlighting in the editor, different according to file type.

 ## Using the program